Abacus-Soft-BD-Limited/b2-assignment-1/readme.md

 ## 5 Commit and No Lorem Ipsum

 - A minimum of five commits were made to ensure incremental progress.
-- No placeholder text (e.g., Lorem Ipsum) .
-All content must have to be meaningful and relevant.
+- No placeholder text (e.g., Lorem Ipsum).
+All content must be meaningful and relevant.

 ---